chung-leong/react-seq/doc/useSequential.md

 ```

 In both cases errors thrown by `subroutine()` will be caught by the catch block.
 If `subroutine` itself calls
-another async generator function, errors arising there too will be caught.
+another async generator function, errors arising there will be caught here too.

+Use `linearize` if you have code that needs to deal with nested async generators and you want the same error
+propagation behavior.

 ## Examples